 Your employer will provide Form IT-40QEC to you if you are eligible to claim this deduction.
 The amount of the deduction is one-half of the earned income shown on Form IT-40QEC or \$7,500, whichever is less.
 If you and your spouse both have received Form IT-40QEC, you may each take this deduction for a combined maximum of \$15,000 (no more than \$7,500 per qualifying person).
-You must maintain Form IT-40QEC with your records.

-Enter code 603 on Schedule C under line 11 if claiming this deduction.
+Enter code 603 on Schedule 2 under line 11 if claiming this deduction.